Last Updated on

 A popular site geared toward new birding enthusiasts.
 It includes guides to keep you organized as you explore your new hobby, reviews on gear, apps, and movies, and even a page of gift ideas for the bird lover in your life.

-There you have it, the 20 best birding blogs on the web in 2019.
+There you have it, the 20 best birding blogs on the web.
 These great sites will give you a direct link to the enthusiastic community of worldwide birders.
 Get surfing, keep learning, and most importantly, get outside and start watching.

 Table of Contents